 Challenges for the health and wellness industry

 Over the last few years, the health and wellness industry has grown by around 13%, thanks to a massive boom in the “wellness” industry.
-What was a trend started by millennials, the so-called “wellness generation” has now been adopted by consumers of all ages, who are now following influencers on social media and posting and documenting their wellness and health journeys.
+The trend started by millennials, the so-called “wellness generation,” has now been adopted by consumers of all ages, who are now following influencers on social media and posting and documenting their wellness and health journeys.

-To cater to this growing market, the big brands have taken to launching their wellness-focused ventures and sub-brands, leaving the smaller companies and brands battling it out amongst one another, while also trying to price match the larger companies.
-With more choice now available for customers, it is more difficult to encourage new and existing customers to choose your eCommerce store over a bigger name.
+The big brands have taken to launching their wellness-focused ventures and sub-brands to cater to this growing market, leaving the smaller companies and brands battling it out amongst one another while also trying to price match the larger companies.
+With more choices now available for customers, it is more difficult to encourage new and existing customers to choose your eCommerce store over a bigger name.
 With this in mind, here is a quick guide to success in the health industry.